DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 * **Reflection/Learning Note:** Successfully implemented an external CSS file (`basic-css-2.css`) defining a custom class.
 Applied this class to a `<p>` element in a new HTML file (`basic-html-5.html`), verifying that the styles (color, background-color, font-weight, text-align) were correctly applied in the browser.
 This hands-on exercise reinforced the concepts of CSS file linking and class-based styling.

 ---

+#### Step 183: COMMENTING CODE - HTML Comments
+* **Objective:** Understand the purpose and syntax of HTML comments for code documentation and readability.
+* **Relevant Files:**
+    * [index.html](index.html) <!-- or any HTML file -->
+* **Reflection/Learning Note:** Learned that HTML comments (``) are crucial for explaining code sections, enhancing readability for other developers, and serving as future reminders.
+Confirmed that these comments are visible in the page source but not rendered in the browser, aligning with best practices for code documentation.

+---